ConnorBaker/ProgrammingInHaskell2ndEd/blog-generator/posts/2019-12-21-Chapter-4-Notes.md

 ## 4.2 Conditional Expressions

-Conditional expressions in Haskell look a bit different than those in bog-standard imperative languages.
+Conditional expressions in Haskell look a bit different from those in bog-standard imperative languages.
 Consider an implementation of the `signum` function for integers:

 ```haskell
 signum :: Int -> Int